 3 Types of Staffing Models

-The American Nurses Association (ANA) outlines the following as the three ways in which nurse staffing is organized:
+The American Nurses Association (ANA) explains that there are three models by which nurse staffing is organized:

 Benefits of Nurse Staffing Plans